Mirena

 Pseudotumor Cerebri (PTC)

-Hormonal IUDs like Mirena put users at an increased risk for pseudotumor cerebri, meaning false brain tumor.
-The condition is also called idiopathic intracranial hypertension.
+Hormonal IUDs like Mirena put users at an increased risk for pseudotumor cerebri (PTC), also known as a false brain tumor or idiopathic intracranial hypertension (IIH).
 PTC occurs when there is increased pressure between the skull and brain that isn’t caused by a mass or lesion.
 This high pressure in the skull can be due to the buildup or poor absorption of cerebrospinal fluid.
 PTC can cause vision loss from swelling within the eyes, debilitating headaches and reduced quality of life.

 You should report symptoms like headaches, vision issues and ringing in the ears to your doctor immediately.